-In this post I’m going to break down how you can learn to listen to your hunger cues and naturally know how to stop eating when full & satisfied!
+In this post, I’m going to break down how you can learn to find your hunger cues, listen to them and learn to naturally stop eating when full & satisfied (most of the time)!

-Leptin: The Fullness Hormone
+Leptin: The fullness hormone

 What Is Leptin?

 Leptin levels are low when your body needs energy, signaling hunger.
-And the opposite is true also, leptin levels rise as you consume more food, which is how your body regulates your energy intake.
-It also rises with the amount of fat cells in your body.
+On the flip side, leptin levels rise as you consume more food, which is one part of how your body regulates your energy intake.
+Leptin also rises with the number of fat cells in your body.